yzerlaut/physion/README.md

 # Vision Physiology Software

-> *Code for experimental setups and analysis pipelines to study cellular and network physiology in visual cortical circuits*
+> *An integrated software for cellular and network physiology in visual cortical circuits*

 --------------------

-The software is organized into several modules to perform the acquisition, the preprocessing, the visualization and the analysis of multimodal recordings (see [Documentation below](README.md#modules-and-documentation)).
+The software is organized into several modules to perform the acquisition, the preprocessing, the standardization, the visualization and the analysis of multimodal neurophysiological recordings (see [Documentation below](README.md#modules-and-documentation)).

 ### Software screenshot